shaminmv/K12Code-NGINX-Wordpress-Setup/README.md

 max_input_vars 5000

 ```
+after write and exiting, restart nginx and php

 ## Step 16: Wordpress plugin installation settings
 Visit the domain in your browser to start the WordPress wizard.
 Create a new account and log into WordPress to start installing.